Orthodontic Terms Mt Airy, MD

 Class III

-A Malocclusion is where the lower teeth stick out past the upper teeth.
-This is also called an “underbite”.
+Malocclusion occurs when the lower teeth stick out past the upper teeth.
+We refer to this as an “underbite.”

 Occlusion